yusukeyoshino/MERN-CRUD-app/README.md

 The user type movie title in input and click search button.<br>
 Loading the movie data from (TMDb) API and render them on the screen.<br>
-A User can sign up with Google account then leav review of the movie.
+A User can sign up with Google account then leave review of the movie.

 # Dependencies